Autism and Asperger’s (High Functioning Autism)

 To gain a deeper understanding of Asperger’s, read an expert’s view of the condition.

-This blog gives good illustrations (in a highly-digestible story form) of what adults can do to help kids with ASD.
+This blog gives good illustrations (in a highly-digestible story form) of what adults can do to help kids with autism.

-Blogs on attachment-parenting, a relational orientation that parents find helpful to their kids with ASD .
+Blogs on attachment-parenting, a relational orientation that parents find helpful to their kids with autism .

-There are a lot of resources available for kids with ASD.
-Parents and teachers can explore with their ASD children as to what holds their interest!
+There are a lot of resources available for kids with autism.
+Parents and teachers can explore with these children as to what holds their interest!
 Identifying what works for these kids individually is a crucial step: give them space to explore and lead you to what appeals to them, and then join them in those activities.

 Social training (google the following tools)